globalw/smina/README.md

 There is a trade-off between number of optimizations specified with the `--exhaustiveness`-parameter and the `--minimize_iters`-parameter.
 Empirically the method has shown a good performance with the ratio of `--exhaustiveness 300` and `--minimize_iters 500` but results may vary with different cases.

 The optimizer can be configured with a configuration file.
+You can find an example in the example folder in the `conf.txt`-file.
+Additional pdbt-files for a test run can be found in the example folder as well.

 The custom scoring file consists of a weight, term description, and optional